Fermat-ORG/fermat-framework/README-DEV-TEAMS.md

 -----------------------------------
 We are putting together a team of talented developers, especially passionate about the implementation of major challenges, in order to carry out our goals and collaborate with other teams on their goals.

 In the Crypto Broker Platform we are responsible for a large part of business transactions, while in the Chat Platform we are developing the back end.
-In each platform mentioned, we are involved in the development of Network Services.
+In each platform mentioned, we are involved in the development of Network Services and transactional plugins.

 #### Team Members: